finbourne/lusid-sdk-java/sdk/docs/CalendarsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // CalendarsApi apiInstance = apiFactory.build(CalendarsApi.class);

         CalendarsApi apiInstance = ApiFactoryBuilder.build(fileName).build(CalendarsApi.class);
         String scope = "scope_example"; // String | Scope within which to search for the calendars AddBusinessDaysToDateRequest addBusinessDaysToDateRequest = new AddBusinessDaysToDateRequest(); // AddBusinessDaysToDateRequest | Request Details: start date, number of days to add (which can be negative, but not zero), calendar codes and optionally an AsAt date for searching the calendar store try {
+            // uncomment the below to set overrides at the request level
+            // AddBusinessDaysToDateResponse result = apiInstance.addBusinessDaysToDate(scope, addBusinessDaysToDateRequest).execute(opts);

             AddBusinessDaysToDateResponse result = apiInstance.addBusinessDaysToDate(scope, addBusinessDaysToDateRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {